-In conclusion, we experimentally investigated VO2 films, prepared with different content of W doping using pulsed laser deposition, to control and tune the spectral features over temperature.
-Due to its phase transition from monoclinic (semiconductor) to tetragonal (metallic) lattice structure at the temperature of 68°C, accompanied by both physical and optical properties variation, VO2 offers rich physical phenomena that paves the way to a plethora of dynamic applications.
-Furthermore, the tensile strain introduced by W doping within the lattice structure supports the stabilization of the metallic phase with respect to the semiconducting phase [43].
-We experimentally investigated the films reflectivity in the of 4-14 μ m and our experimental findings show remarkable features of perfect absorption in the obtained films.
+In conclusion, we experimentally investigated VO2 films and prepared them with different contents of W doping using pulsed laser deposition, to control and tune the spectral features over temperature.
+Due to its phase transition from monoclinic (semiconductor) to tetragonal (metallic) lattice structure at the temperature of 68 °C, accompanied by both physical and optical properties variation, VO2 offers rich physical phenomena that pave the way to a plethora of dynamic applications.
+Furthermore, the tensile strain introduced by W doping within the lattice structure supports the stabilization of the metallic phase with respect to the semiconducting phase.43 We experimentally investigated the film reflectivity in the range of 4-14 μ m, and our experimental findings show remarkable features of perfect absorption in the obtained films.
 A strong modulation of VO2 film infrared reflectivity with temperature has been experimentally observed.
-In particular, we show that the infrared optical response of the tunable film can be modulated from a complete to a partial absorption by changing the applied temperature.
-The undoped VO2 displays a reflectivity minimum at λ =11.8 μ m at the conventional transition temperature for this material, i.e at about 68°C with a dynamic range as high as Δ R=85%.
-Interestingly, when W doping is added to VO2 lattice, the phase transition temperature along with the minimum of reflectivity value, is shifted down to room temperature thus the perfect absorber behavior becomes accessible even at room temperature.
+In particular, we show that the infrared optical response of the tunable film can be modulated from complete to partial absorption by changing the applied temperature.
+The undoped VO2 displays a reflectivity minimum at $\lambda = 11.8 \ \mu m$ at the conventional transition temperature for this material, i.e., at about 68 °C with a dynamic range as high as $\Delta R = 85\%$.
+Interestingly, when W doping is added to the VO2 lattice, the phase transition temperature along with the minimum reflectivity value, is shifted down to room temperature, thus the perfect absorber behavior becomes accessible even at room temperature.

 Moreover, the obtained wide dynamic range of reflectivity can be achieved by monotonically increasing the temperature, starting from room temperature.
-This large tunability may have great potential for applications such as tunable emitters, infrared camouflage, tunable metamaterials, SPhPbased sensing devices, smart windows, and active radiative cooling.
+This large tunability may have great potential for applications, such as tunable emitters, infrared camouflage, tunable metamaterials, SPhP-based sensing devices, smart windows, and active radiative cooling.